 Construction of all major permanent underground development and process facilities required for the duration of the mine life is complete.
 A number of underground access drifts and production crosscuts remain to be driven as part of ongoing mine development to sustain production rates.

-On surface, construction of all permanent infrastructure required to achieve nameplate capacity has been completed.
+On surface, construction of all infrastructure associated with CLMain required to achieve nameplate capacity has been completed, while infrastructure associated with CLExt remains to be installed.